 In other words, you have the option to chart your own course.

+Researchers estimate that up to 95% of human activity is driven by the unconscious brain.
 Our brains are efficient, and consciousness is expensive, metabolically speaking.
 So if your brain detects a pattern (such as driving the same route to work every day), it’ll simply automate that for you, taking it off of your cognitive plate.

 In other words, it forms a habit.